(Security Assessment aNd Engineering LABoratory │ www.KimLab.net)

 TMoC(Threat Modelers on Chain) : Since 2021, we have been developing a threat modeling tool in the form of a decentralized web.
 For this, we combined threat modeling with a blockchain-based collective intelligence system developed as a blockchain-based Web3 in the form of a decentralized web.
 Our tool was presented at DEFCON 2021 and Black Hat Asia 2022.
 (For detailed information refer to this site: github.com/HackProof/TMoC)

 Published papers in premier conferences and journals : ACSAC (1 paper), BlackHat Asia (3 papers), BlackHat EU (3 papers), BlackHat USA (1 paper), DEFCON (4 papers), ICCC (6 papers), Virus Bulletin (2 papers) at Korea University / AsiaCrypt (1 paper), CT-RSA (3 papers), ICCC (2 papers), IEEE TC (1 paper) at Sungkyunkwan University

-2022 Highlights : Our paper, "TMoC: Threat Modelers on Chain" was accepted to Black Hat Asia 2022 Arsenal, "Block Double-Submission Attack: Block Withholding Can Be Self-Destructive" was presented at ACM AFT 2022 (ACM Advances in Financial Technologies 2022), "Do You Really Need to Disguise Normal Servers as Honeypots?" was accepted to IEEE MILCOM 2022 (40th IEEE Military Communications Conference 2022), and our paper, "Rethinking Selfish Mining under Pooled Mining" was accepted to ICT Express journal, the Impact Factor of which is 4.317, ranking it 22 out of 91 in Telecommunications.
+2022 Highlights : Our papers, "TMoC: Threat Modelers on Chain" was presented at Black Hat Asia 2022 Arsenal, "Block Double-Submission Attack: Block Withholding Can Be Self-Destructive" was presented at ACM AFT 2022 (ACM Advances in Financial Technologies 2022), "Do You Really Need to Disguise Normal Servers as Honeypots?" was accepted to IEEE MILCOM 2022 (40th IEEE Military Communications Conference 2022), and our paper, "Rethinking Selfish Mining under Pooled Mining" was accepted to ICT Express journal, the Impact Factor of which is 4.317, ranking it 22 out of 91 in Telecommunications.

 2021 Highlights : Two papers from our lab were accepted in DEFCON Blockchain Village 2021! : "Blockchain as a Threat Modeling Thinking Tool" and "Will Secure Element Really Help Strengthen the Security of Cryptocurrency Wallets?".
 Congratulations to all the authors!
 And our journal paper, "CIA-Level Driven Secure SDLC Framework for Integrating Security into SDLC Process" and "Blockchain as a Cyber Defense", were accepted to Journal of Ambient Intelligence and Humanized Computing (IF:7.104), and IEEE Access (IF:4.098) respectively.